 Many coaches accept children as young as five, and other programs have higher minimum ages.
-As soon as a child begins to show interest in golf, it's the best time to start teaching him how to play.
+As soon as a child begins to show interest in golf, it's the best time to start teaching them how to play.
 You can introduce a child as young as three to golf, and you can start learning at home or playing mini-golf.
 Although most golf instructors require children to be at least five years old to start classes, children can progress and develop at different rates.

-Instructors make the game fun and engaging while teaching crucial parts of the game, such as the basics of holding the club, swinging, splintering and putting.
-When to start your children with golf lessons?
-When they have the attention span necessary to be able to place their body in certain positions.
+Instructors make the game fun and engaging while teaching crucial parts of the game, such as the basics of holding the club, swinging, chipping and putting.
+When it comes to learning how to play golf, it's important to consider a child's attention span.
+When they have the attention span necessary to be able to place their body in certain positions, that's when they should start taking lessons.
 I've seen 3-year-olds be able to position their feet and grip, and swing the stick consistently.

 I've also seen 10-year-olds who can't get into a playable configuration.
 Technically, a child can start playing golf as soon as they can carry a club and are coordinated enough to throw a ball.
 Teaching a child how to hold the golf club properly, where to stand for the stroke, and how to finish the swing are all good steps to cover first.
 Once you've explained these basics, ask the child to copy your movements on the field or on the shooting range.

 Games like “Monkey See”, “Monkey Do” and “Simon Says” illustrate how much children love the challenge of imitating others.
 Games like these are some of the best ways to teach young golfers how to hit a golf ball.
 Hazeltine's meeting and event space, golf shop, and specific learning center services are open to the public.
 They learn the concepts of the game and learn the areas of the field and can also see what a swing looks like.
 Children can expand their golf interests on social media, develop lifelong friendships, and learn about personal responsibility.
-When thinking about how long to focus on learning the basics of golf, it's best to keep the outings under half an hour when you start.
+When thinking about how long to focus on learning the basics of golf, it's best to keep the outings under half an hour when you first start.

 In addition, children learn in school and their attention span will be longer lasting during a golf lesson.
 Again, a child needs to have a certain level of maturity to learn these things, so don't expect every two-year-old to understand the ins and outs of golf.
 Not only does this introduce the basics of a golf swing, but it does so in a fun way in which children are learning.